Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathelementbase/function/_index.md

 ---
-title: Function
+title: Function()
 second_title: Aspose.Slides for C++ API Reference
-description: Takes a function of an argument using this instance as the function name.
+description: Takes a function of an argument using this instance as the function name
 type: docs
 weight: 40
 url: /cpp/aspose.slides.mathtext/mathelementbase/function/